 Visiting Assistant Professor of LawEmail: firstname.lastname@example.org

 Eugene Mazo is an expert in constitutional law and the law of democracy.
-He writes in the areas of constitutional law, election law, and the separation of powers, and he teaches classes in those areas in addition to first-year courses in contracts, torts, and civil procedure.
+He writes about constitutional law, election law, and foreign affairs law, and he teaches classes in those areas in addition to first-year courses in contracts, torts, and civil procedure.
 Professor Mazo’s research predominantly focuses on the regulation of the political process, democratic development, and constitutional design.
 He is the editor (with Joshua A. Douglas) of Election Law Stories, which is being published by Foundation Press in 2015.
 Prior to teaching, Professor Mazo founded Parker & Mazo, an appellate law firm that focused on counseling clients in California and in Washington, D.C., on complex litigation matters.
-He also worked for two major international firms—Skadden Arps Slate Meagher & Flom and Cleary Gottlieb Steen & Hamilton—and served as the general counsel of a small company in Silicon Valley.
+He also worked for Skadden Arps Slate Meagher & Flom and Cleary Gottlieb Steen & Hamilton and was the general counsel of a small company in Silicon Valley.